Universities & Colleges received education

 Alzheimer’s Community Care’s Curriculum, “Alzheimer’s Disease and Related Disorders,” meets all Florida Department of Elder Affair’s standards as required by Florida Statute 429.178.
 Alzheimer’s Community Care is approved to provide this training for Adult Day Centers, Hospice, Home Health, Skilled Nursing Facilities, and Assisted Living Facilities.

-To learn more about the curriculum, which consists of two sessions, led by Karen Gilbert, RN MS CDP, our Vice President of Education & Quality Assurance, please click here.
+To learn more about the curriculum, which consists of two sessions, led by Karen Gilbert, RN MS CDP, our Vice President of Education & Quality Assurance, please click the link below.

 Alzheimer’s Community Care also provides additional educational programs, ranging from one-half hour to four hours in length, for law enforcement and community groups, as well as medical, nursing students, certified nursing assistant students, social work and health administration students from numerous local and distance-learning colleges and universities.